techmaturity/techmaturity/README.md

 6. Visit https://localhost:3000 to see your locally run project

 ----
+## Test The Program With Bundle
+1. Run 'gem install bundle' to install bundle
+2. Run 'bundle exec rails test' to run tests

 ## Contribution
 1. Fork the project
 2. Commit code changes to the forked repo